Welcome to the Infant Room! I am very excited to be your child’s teacher this upcoming year!

 For rest time your child will have a crib.
 You are to provide all materials necessary for their rest time including a crib sheet and a light blanket.
 Children under the age of one are not permitted to sleep with stuffed animals, pillows or heavy blankets.
 Children under the age of 12 months will be placed on their backs to sleep, with blankets only covering up to their waist in order to prevent SIDs.
 If your child needs a pacifier you may bring one, however please do not attach it to a string as this poses as a strangulation hazard.
 Children over the age of 12 months may have a sleep buddy and extra blankets to rest with.
 Teachers will rock, or rub children’s backs if this helps to soothe them.
 As children become older we encourage self-soothing, in order to better prepare them for the toddler room.
 Older infants who are nearing transition to the toddler room will transition to sleep cots while in the infant room.
 Under no circumstance will an infant sleep with a bottle.
 Should they need to be fed to sleep, they will be fed in a rocking chair then set in the crib once they have fallen asleep.
 Rest time is a calm time for the infants, lights will be off and a noise machine and peaceful music will be on.

 The infant room changes diapers every 2-3 hours.
 However, all infants are also changed on an as needed basis.
 Parents must provide diapers for their child.
-If diapers are borrowed from the school supply, do to failure to bring in an adequate supply, they will need to be replaced by the parents.
+If diapers are borrowed from the school supply, due to failure to bring in an adequate supply, they will need to be replaced by the parents.